Anisotropic diffusion modeling of cosmic-ray lepton propagation: Introduction

 Existing approaches span a wide range of complexity.
-Analytic Green’s-function solutions \cite{Webb_1994}, applicable to homogeneous or symmetric media, offer convenient estimates and enable controlled studies of individual sources.
-However, they require diffusion parameters borrowed from more complete numerical models and lose applicability when describing global diffuse emission; see, e.g., \cite{Hanasz_2021} for a review.
-More advanced diffusion and stochastic codes—such as GALPROP \cite{Strong1998}, DRAGON2 \cite{Evoli_2017}, and CRPropa \cite{Batista_2016}—solve the CR transport equation within a three-dimensional Galactic structure and reproduce a broad range of observational data.
-Nevertheless, the diffusion approximation itself relies on several nontrivial assumptions: a clear separation of scales between the Larmor radius and large-scale magnetic-field gradients, quasi-linear interactions with turbulence, and approximate statistical homogeneity on diffusion scales.
-These assumptions may break down near sources \cite{Giacinti_2012}, in shock environments, in regions of strong magnetic-field anisotropy, and in the transition between ballistic and diffusive regimes; see, e.g., \cite{Prosekin_2015} for details.
-In contrast, direct numerical methods—such as test-particle trajectory integration in prescribed 3D magnetic fields or fully self-consistent MHD simulations—circumvent the diffusion approximation and explicitly track particle dynamics.
+Analytic Green’s-function solutions~\cite{Webb_1994}, applicable to homogeneous or symmetric media, offer convenient estimates and enable controlled studies of individual sources.
+However, they require diffusion parameters borrowed from more complete numerical models and become less applicable when describing global diffuse emission; see, e.g., Ref.~\cite{Hanasz_2021} for a review.
+More advanced diffusion and stochastic codes—such as GALPROP~\cite{Strong1998}, DRAGON2~\cite{Evoli_2017}, and CRPropa~\cite{Batista_2016}—solve the CR transport equation within a three-dimensional Galactic structure and reproduce a broad range of observational data.
+Nevertheless, the diffusion approximation itself relies on several nontrivial assumptions: a clear separation of spatial scales between the Larmor radius and large-scale magnetic-field gradients, quasilinear interactions with turbulence, and approximate statistical homogeneity on diffusion scales.
+These assumptions may break down near sources~\cite{Giacinti_2012}, in shock environments, in regions of strong magnetic-field anisotropy, and in the transition between ballistic and diffusive regimes; see, for example, Ref.~\cite{Prosekin_2015}.
+In contrast, direct numerical methods—such as test-particle trajectory integration in prescribed 3D magnetic fields~\cite{kuhlen_2025} or fully self-consistent magnetohydrodynamics simulations--circumvent the diffusion approximation and explicitly track particle dynamics~\cite{Wibking_2023}.
 However, the computational cost increases sharply toward lower energies because of the decreasing Larmor radius and the need to resolve an increasingly large number of gyroperiods.
-As a consequence, direct methods remain practically limited to high-energy particles or to localized regions \cite{Giacinti_2015}.
+As a consequence, direct methods remain practically limited to high-energy particles or to localized regions~\cite{Giacinti_2015}.
 Diffusion models therefore continue to serve as the primary tool for studying CR transport on Galactic scales, providing a practical balance between physical fidelity and computational feasibility, while direct numerical methods are used to validate their applicability and explore regimes where the diffusion approximation fails.